arielrossanigo/featureforge/docs/feature_evaluation.rst

 samples, or even if you ignore a few buggy features while letting the other ones be evaluated.

-FetureForge provides a "tolerant" version of the vectorizer that can be used by passing `tolerant=True` as an argument when instantiating `Vectorizer`.
+FeatureForge provides a "tolerant" version of the vectorizer that can be used by passing `tolerant=True` as an argument when instantiating `Vectorizer`.
 When in tolerant mode, the following things happen: